122 Results

 FitnessCategory -

 GUYS & DOLLS (Chanhassen Dinner Theatre)Adult TripsHighway 12 Adult Day Trip: Chanhassen Dinner Theatre Wednesday, April 22, 2026 For the first time in over 35 years Chanhassen Dinner Theatres brings you a thrilling and electric staging of Guys and Dolls!
 From the gritty streets of New York to the colorful cafes of Havana, Guys and Dolls is a grand spectacle of music and comedy to delight audiences of all ages.
 This fresh production is set in Damon Runyon’s mythical New York City in a perfect balance of story, dance, music and romance!
 This trip includes motor coach transportation, a ticket to the show, and lunch (drinks included are water, coffee, & milk).
 Gratuity is included for the meal.
 Gratuity is not included for any additional purchases.
 No refunds can be issued after the registration deadline has passed.
-Registration deadline: March 11 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) 1:00-3:30pm - Matinee performance (includes a 20-minute intermission) Return: 4:45pm - Unload in Howard Lake 5:05pm - Unload in Dassel-Cokato 5:30pm - Unload in Litchfield 5:50pm - Unload in ACGC *All times are approximate and subject to change.Fall 2025 -
+Registration deadline: March 11 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) 1:00-3:30pm - Matinee performance (includes a 20-minute intermission) Return: 4:45pm - Unload in Howard Lake 5:05pm - Unload in Dassel-Cokato 5:30pm - Unload in Litchfield 5:50pm - Unload in ACGC *All times are approximate and subject to change.Winter/Spring 2026 -

 Group FitnessCategory -

 HeartCode BLS (Healthcare Providers)American Heart Association Blended Learning First Aid/CPR/AED OptionsCourse Description: HeartCode BLS (Healthcare Providers) is the AHA’s blended learning delivery method for the BLS Course.
 HeartCode blended learning delivers quality resuscitation education regardless of where providers are located and gives them more control to complete the course at their own pace.
 Providers first complete the online portion of HeartCode BLS and then complete a hands-on skills session with an AHA BLS Instructor or on a simulation station.
 This course is intended for healthcare providers.
 First Aid and CPR blended learning class requirements.
 Register for and complete the online training through the American Heart Association.
 Complete the course survey at the end of the training and print off the certificate of completion to be submitted prior to your skills assessment.
 Register for and attend a skills assessment through Community Education.
 Provide the certificate of completion from the online training.
 Please DO NOT register for this course until you have completed the online coursework.
 This registration is for the hands-on skills session ONLY!
 Please read the directions below on how to complete your online coursework.
 Directions for Blended Learning Part 1: Online course can be purchased and completed by visiting www.heart.org and searching for course #20-3553.
 Upon completion of the course, complete the course survey and print the course completion card to be presented to your instructor during your hands-on skills session.
 This AHA certification is valid for two years.
 (Minimum age for certification is 11 years old).
-HeartCode BLS- Registration Link-Cost $36Fall 2025 -
+HeartCode BLS- Registration Link-Cost $36Winter/Spring 2026 -

 Heartsaver CPR AEDAmerican Heart Association Blended Learning First Aid/CPR/AED OptionsCourse Description: The Heartsaver® CPR AED Online course is taught in a blended learning format.
 Students must complete the online portion, followed by the hands-on skills session conducted by an American Heart Association Training Center instructor.
 Students who successfully complete the online course and skills session (sold separately), will receive a Heartsaver CPR AED Course Completion card, valid for two years.
 First Aid and CPR blended learning class requirements.
 Register for and complete the online training through the American Heart Association.
 Complete the course survey at the end of the training and print off the certificate of completion to be submitted prior to your skills assessment.
 Register for and attend a skills assessment through Community Education.
 Provide the certificate of completion from the online training.
 Please DO NOT register for this course until you have completed the online coursework.
 This registration is for the hands-on skills session ONLY!
 Please read the directions below on how to complete your online coursework.
 Directions for Blended Learning Part 1: Heartsaver CPR AED Course provides the highest quality training in the lifesaving skills of CPR and how to use an AED.
 The course empowers students to act with confidence in the event of an emergency at work, home, or in the community.
 Online course can be purchased and completed by visiting www.heart.org and searching for course # 20-1401.
 Upon completion of the course, complete the course survey and print the course completion card to be presented to your instructor during your hands-on skills session.
 This AHA certification is valid for two years.
 (Minimum age for certification is 11 years old).
-Heartsaver CPR AED- Registration LinkFall 2025 -
+Heartsaver CPR AED- Registration LinkWinter/Spring 2026 -

 Heartsaver First AidAmerican Heart Association Blended Learning First Aid/CPR/AED OptionsCourse Description: Heartsaver First Aid is geared towards anyone with limited or no medical training who needs a course completion card in first aid to meet job, regulatory, or other requirements.
 Upon successful completion of the course, students receive a course completion card, valid for two years.
 Please contact your employer to ensure that you are selecting the correct course.
 First Aid and CPR blended learning class requirements.
 Register for and complete the online training through the American Heart Association.
 Complete the course survey at the end of the training and print off the certificate of completion to be submitted prior to your skills assessment.
 Register for and attend a skills assessment through Community Education.
 Provide the certificate of completion from the online training.
 Please DO NOT register for this course until you have completed the online coursework.
 This registration is for the hands-on skills session ONLY!
 Please read the directions below on how to complete your online coursework.
 Directions for Blended Learning Part 1: Heartsaver First Aid Online is the eLearning portion of the Heartsaver First Aid Blended Learning Course and teaches information needed for first aid training.
 Upon completion of the online portion, students must complete a hands-on skills session with an AHA Instructor.
 Online course can be purchased and completed by visiting www.heart.org and searching for course # 20-1402.
 Upon completion of the course, complete the course survey and print the course completion card to be presented to your instructor during your hands-on skills session.
 This AHA certification is valid for two years.
-(Minimum age for certification is 11 years old).Heartsaver First Aid course registration link.Fall 2025 -
+(Minimum age for certification is 11 years old).Heartsaver First Aid course registration link.Winter/Spring 2026 -

 Heartsaver Pediatric: First Aid/CPR/AEDAmerican Heart Association Blended Learning First Aid/CPR/AED OptionsCourse Description: Heartsaver Pediatric First Aid CPR AED Online offers the convenience of digital learning.
 The eLearning portion of the Heartsaver Pediatric First Aid CPR AED blended learning course is designed to teach students the cognitive information needed for pediatric first aid, CPR, and AED training.
 Upon completion of the online portion, students must complete a hands-on skills session (sold separately) with an AHA BLS or Heartsaver Instructor.
 The AHA’s Heartsaver Pediatric course is designed for anyone with little or no medical training who needs first aid and/or CPR training and a course completion card for job, regulatory (e.g., OSHA), or other requirements.
 Heartsaver courses can also be taken by anyone who wants to be prepared to act in an emergency.
 The course is intended for those involved in childcare who have a duty to respond to illnesses and injuries in a child or infant in the first few minutes until professional help arrives.
 This audience includes childcare workers, teachers, foster care workers, camp counselors, youth organizations, and coaches for children’s sports organizations.
 This course is also ideal for parents, grandparents, extended family, babysitters, and guardians.
 First Aid and CPR blended learning class requirements.
 Register for and complete the online training through the American Heart Association.
 Complete the course survey at the end of the training and print off the certificate of completion to be submitted prior to your skills assessment.
 Register for and attend a skills assessment through Community Education.
 Provide the certificate of completion from the online training.
 Please DO NOT register for this course until you have completed the online coursework.
 This registration is for the hands-on skills session ONLY!
 Please read the directions below on how to complete your online coursework.
 Directions for Blended Learning Part 1: Online course can be purchased and completed by visiting www.heart.org and searching for course #20-1404.
 Upon completion of the course, complete the course survey and print the course completion card to be presented to your instructor during your hands-on skills session.
 This AHA certification is valid for two years.
 (Minimum age for certification is 11 years old).
-Heartsaver Pediatric First Aid CPR AED - Registration Link-Cost $21Fall 2025 -
+Heartsaver Pediatric First Aid CPR AED - Registration Link-Cost $21Winter/Spring 2026 -

 Heartsaver Total First Aid/CPR/AEDAmerican Heart Association Blended Learning First Aid/CPR/AED OptionsCourse Description: The Heartsaver Total course path of the Heartsaver® First Aid CPR AED Online course is taught in a blended learning format.
 Students must complete the online portion, followed by the hands-on skills session conducted by an American Heart Association Training Center Instructor.
 Students who successfully complete the online course and skills session (sold separately), will receive a Heartsaver First Aid CPR AED Course Completion card, valid for two years.
 Heartsaver First Aid CPR AED provides students the highest quality training in the lifesaving skills of first aid, CPR, and use of an AED.
 This course empowers students to act with confidence in the event of an emergency at work, home, or in the community.
 The Heartsaver Total – Heartsaver First Aid CPR AED Online is a comprehensive course path designed for those requiring training to meet OSHA or other regulatory agency requirements.
 First Aid and CPR blended learning class requirements.
 Register for and complete the online training through the American Heart Association.
 Complete the course survey at the end of the training and print off the certificate of completion to be submitted prior to your skills assessment.
 Register for and attend a skills assessment through Community Education.
 Provide the certificate of completion from the online training.
 Please DO NOT register for this course until you have completed the online coursework.
 This registration is for the hands-on skills session ONLY!
 Please read the directions below on how to complete your online coursework.
 Directions for Blended Learning Part 1: Online course can be purchased and completed by visiting www.heart.org and searching for course #20-1440.
 Upon completion of the course, complete the course survey and print the course completion card to be presented to your instructor during your hands-on skills session.
 This AHA certification is valid for two years.
 (Minimum age for certification is 11 years old).
-Heartsaver Total First Aid CPR AED - Registration LinkFall 2025 -
+Heartsaver Total First Aid CPR AED - Registration LinkWinter/Spring 2026 -

 HockeyCategory -

 Home Alone!Youth Enrichment ClassesAges 8+ Motivating and Inspiring Minds—Ariane Bromberg Is your child ready for the independence of being home alone?
 Parents need to be sure their children have the skills and maturity to handle the responsibility safely.
 Whether it is for an hour after school or several hours a day during the summer, being trusted to be home alone can be a positive experience for a mature and well-prepared child.
 This class for children will address several topics relating to being “Home Alone,” including age guidelines, safe habits, house rules, after school routines, phone calls and door knocks, dog emergencies, personal safety, handling the unexpected, gun safety, severe weather, fire safety, intruders and first aid tips.
 Students attend this class independently and should come prepared with a notebook and pen.
 Parents are encouraged to review the take-home information and discuss it with their child.
 Registration deadline is one week prior to class date.
-No refunds after the registration deadline.Fall 2025 -
+No refunds after the registration deadline.Winter/Spring 2026 -